woubuc/blog.woubuc.be/content/tutorial/godot/music-manager/index.md

 {{% code src="script-scene1-2.gd" title="Scene1.gd" lang="gdscript" %}}
 {{% code src="script-scene2-2.gd" title="Scene2.gd" lang="gdscript" %}}

-Don't forget to set the correct paths to your tracks where the `play()` function is called.
+Don't forget to set the correct paths to your tracks.

 ## Done
 Now we can run the game and enjoy the music.
 Notice how it doesn't stop